skoszewski/openvpn-server/README.md

 sudo systemctl status openvpn-server@udp-1194
 ```

-You should have the OpenVPN daemons up and running.
+You should have the OpenVPN daemon up and running.